 Brad is the current owner of the Coastal Cupboard.
 Brad left Colorado to pursue a career in music in Nashville, Tennessee, and soon met a girl named Joy.
 He married Joy on 05-05-05, before moving to South Carolina to help start the new family business!
 They now have two children, Mary and Jack.
 For Brad, owning a retail store and working with such a fantastic group of people has turned out to be the greatest and hardest, as well as the most rewarding career he could ever imagine.
 His dad, John, will tell you that one of his proudest moments with Brad, and maybe one his most difficult, was the day Brad informed him that he was ready to run the business.
 Brad still consults with John on a regular basis for guidance and accountability.
 Most days you will find Brad on the sales floor working with customers, as that is still his favorite aspect of working at the shop.
 John and Brad have started another business on the side inventing products for this industry.
 The first of the ideas to come to market is the Concave Cutting Board.

 Joy’s job description has changed over the years.
 Currently, Joy works out of her home taking care of their two young children, managing the bookkeeping responsibilities for the store, and helping Brad with anything else she can contribute to.
 Joy was the operations manager of a small record label in Nashville before moving to South Carolina with Brad to help open The Coastal Cupboard with The Pitners.
 She is crazy fast with technology in general, which comes in handy as she orchestrates the receiving and payment procedures for more than 14,000 items and nearly 350 vendors with whom we currently do business.
 Joy maintains contact with the shop by dropping in occasionally and assisting with major inventory moves or holiday merchandising.
-Joy enjoys walking and playing with her kids, reading (when she can find the time) and dining out with Brad at one of the many great spots in Mt.
-Pleasant and Charleston.
+Joy also has written a book, and is working on building up her blog and social pages to help get the book published.

 John and his wife, Lori, owned and operated clothing stores in Colorado before moving to the Lowcountry.
 They have 8 children & 3 grandchildren (all living here in Mount Pleasant), as well as an endless stream of visitors.
 We often tell them their home is more like a bed and breakfast than anything, which doesn’t seem to bother them since they absolutely love to entertain.
 John is the backbone of The Coastal Cupboard, he came up with the vision and started the store from the ground up back in 2005.
 Although he works part-time now that his son, Brad, has taken over the reigns as owner, he is still a very active part of keeping the store true to how it started.
 It’s his attention to customers and service that have given The Coastal Cupboard the feel that we’ve become known for, and maintaining that as a focus for staff.
-When he’s not working at the store, you’ll often find him attacking his yard, carving perfect edges and pruning the lawn to weedless perfection.
-John and Brad have started another business on the side inventing products for this industry.
+When he’s not working at the store, he and Lori are very involved in the Family’s Count ministry; a program that gives hope and support to parents trying to get their kids back from foster care.
+John and Brad have also started another business on the side inventing products for this industry.
 The first of the ideas to come to market is the Concave Cutting Board.

 Bob, his wife, Lisa, and son, Kaden moved to Charleston in 2007.
 Savannah’s loss has been Mt.
 Pleasant’s gain.
 Bob became a manager of the Coastal Cupboard in August, 2014.
 His effective leadership, grilling expertise, wonderful sense of humor and affection for helping our customers have enriched the Coastal Cupboard staff from the onset.
 Stop in and feel free to chat him up about all things grilling and cooking.
 Then let him get back to work for a little while, please.
 His passions and smile are contagious and engaging.

 In his “too little spare time”, Bob is an avid indoor/outdoor cook and Big Green Egg aficionado.
 (How lucky is Lisa?)
-Bob also coaches the Moultrie Middle School boys’ baseball team through the Mt.
-Pleasant Recreation Department, and “coaches”and cheers from the stands at Kaden’s college baseball games.
-Additionally, Bob is an insurance agent who helps his clients with Life and Long Term Care Insurance planning.
+Bob also coaches baseball through the Mt.
+Pleasant Recreation Department, and is a musician.
 He clearly lives in the fast lane.
 Please follow Bob on Instagram @biggreenguy

 Ellen made an immediate impact when she joined the staff at The Coastal Cupboard.
 Her enthusiasm for cooking and for trying new recipes has provided her with a solid foundation for buying cookbooks and cookware.
 One of her favorite cookware manufactures is Swiss Diamond, the manufacturer of a complete line of non-stick cookware.
 When not at The Coastal Cupboard, Ellen enjoys spending time with her husband Mickey (you may know him from Charleston Grill) and their dog, Hefner.
 She and Mickey enjoy a variety of dining experiences.
 She is the store’s resident “foodie”, and can tell you where to eat, what to eat, and how to eat it.
 Don’t be surprised if you run into her cruising local farmer’s markets for everything fresh and delicious.